atul-ghorpade/AirHolland/README.md

 ## 2. Implementation
 To develop this, MVVM-CLEAN architecture is used.
+[Swift Package Manager](https://swift.org/package-manager/) is used as a dependency manager.
 The code is divided into into logical units and each logical units have different-different responsibilities.

 **DIContainer**